modlfo/endiran/MathematicaRaspiCamLib/README.txt

-Clone the repository to your raspberry.
-Then, uncompress the file and compile:
+Clone the repository to your Raspberry Pi.
+Then, uncompress the files and compile:

-git clone https://github.com/cedricve/raspicam .doesn't work 0.1.0.2.
-Downlaod 0.1.0.6 from sourceForge

 mkdir build
 cd build